 Bus to Vector

 If you supply two or more signals with different units to a Mux block, Simulink applies empty units to the vector signal that the Mux block outputs.
 Vector signals must have a common unit.

 If you have a nonvirtual bus in your model (see Composite Interface Guidelines), Simulink sets the unit of the bus to empty.
 A nonvirtual bus cannot have a unit.
 However, if the bus element signals themselves have units, Simulink does not change these.

 Simulink does not propagate units through blocks that produce new data as output.
 When signals with units pass through these blocks, the units of these signals become empty.
 Examples of blocks that do not preserve units because they produce new data as an output include:

 When modeling physical systems, you might want to integrate components developed in Simulink with components developed in Simscape™ and its associated physical modeling products.
 Simscape components use physical signals instead of regular Simulink signals.
-Therefore, you need Simulink-PS Converter and PS-Simulink Converter converter blocks to connect signals between Simulink and Simscape components.
+Therefore, you need Simulink-PS Converter (Simscape) and PS-Simulink Converter (Simscape) converter blocks to connect signals between Simulink and Simscape components.

 To specify units for the input and output signals of your Simscape component, you can explicitly specify the units on the converter blocks.
-When you specify units on a PS-Simulink Converter block that converts a signal from Simscape to Simulink, Simulink propagates the unit settings to the connected Simulink port.
+When you specify units on a PS-Simulink Converter (Simscape) block that converts a signal from Simscape to Simulink, Simulink propagates the unit settings to the connected Simulink port.
 However, Simulink cannot propagate a signal unit from Simulink into your Simscape component.
-To do that, you must explicitly specify the unit on the Simulink-PS Converter block.
+To do that, you must explicitly specify the unit on the Simulink-PS Converter (Simscape) block.
 For more information, see Physical Units (Simscape).